-- (a) all assets, property and liabilities of CGANS, CMANS and ICANS are the assets, property and liabilities of CPA Nova Scotia; and - (b) CGANS, CMANS and ICANS are dissolved. - (4) No action, appeal, application or other proceeding being carried on or power or remedy being exercised with respect to the operations of CGANS, CMANS and ICANS is to be discontinued or abated on account of this Act, but may be continued in the name of CPA Nova Scotia, which has the same rights, is subject to the same liabilities and shall pay or receive the same costs as if the action, appeal, application or other proceedings had been commenced or defended in the name of CPA Nova Scotia. - 4 (1) CPA Nova Scotia has the capacity and, subject to this Act, the rights, powers and privileges of a natural person. - (2) Where, at the end of a fiscal year, CPA Nova Scotia has surplus funds, the funds must be applied to the promotion and implementation of the objects of CPA Nova Scotia and may not be distributed to registrants or registered firms. - 5 In order to serve and protect the public interest in the practice of chartered professional accounting, CPA Nova Scotia shall - (a) preserve the integrity of the accounting profession; - (b) maintain public confidence in the ability of the accounting profession to regulate itself; - (c) govern and regulate the practice of the profession and govern and regulate registrants and registered firms in accordance with this Act and the by-laws, including - (i) establishing, maintaining, developing and enforcing - (A) standards of qualification for registration and continuation of registration, - (B) standards of practice, and - (C) standards of professional ethics, knowledge, skill and proficiency. - (ii) regulating the provision of regulated services, - (iii) certifying members to engage in the practice of public accounting, - (iv) regulating the practice, competence and professional conduct of registrants and registered firms, and - (v) regulating the use of protected designations in accordance with this Act and the by-laws; - (d) promote and foster greater public awareness of the practice of chartered professional accounting; - (e) promote and increase the professional knowledge, skill and proficiency of registrants and registered firms in financial reporting, strategy and governance, management accounting, audit, assurance, finance and taxation and other matters relating to the practice of chartered professional accounting;
+- 5 In order to serve and protect the public interest in the practice of chartered professional accounting, CPA Nova Scotia shall - (a) preserve the integrity of the accounting profession; - (b) maintain public confidence in the ability of the accounting profession to regulate itself; - (c) govern and regulate the practice of the profession and govern and regulate registrants and registered firms in accordance with this Act and the by-laws, including - (i) establishing, maintaining, developing and enforcing - (A) standards of qualification for registration and continuation of registration, - (B) standards of practice, and - (C) standards of professional ethics, knowledge, skill and proficiency, - (ii) regulating the provision of regulated services, - (iii) licensing members to engage in the practice of public accounting, - (iv) regulating the practice, competence and professional conduct of registrants and registered firms, and - (v) regulating the use of protected designations in accordance with this Act and the by-laws; - (d) promote and foster greater public awareness of the practice of chartered professional accounting; - (e) promote and increase the professional knowledge, skill and proficiency of registrants and registered firms in financial reporting, strategy and governance, management accounting, audit, assurance, finance and taxation and other matters relating to the practice of chartered professional accounting; - (f) where not inconsistent with the public interest, advance the professional interests of registrants and registered firms; and - (g) do such other lawful acts and things as are incidental to the attainment of the purposes and objects of CPA Nova Scotia.
+2015, c.
+30, s.
+5; 2019, c.
+4, s.
+3.